IWIN11/MD102-Labs/Lab03 — Primary User Fix Path + Local Standard User (Privilege Boundary)/README.md

 ### Step 03 — Device state check on PC1: AzureADJoined = No

 **Purpose:** Verify PC1’s join state to identify why user assignment actions are blocked.
 Observation: **AzureADJoined = No**, suggesting the device is not properly joined/registered in Entra ID for expected identity-bound management behavior.
+Working assumption: when a device is **not Entra ID joined/registered**, Intune may not allow identity-bound actions (such as Primary user assignment) to be executed from the device record.

 **Evidence:** Lab03_14–Lab03_15